mgood7123/QParse/README.md

 #### Log*
 various rules for logging information about the current given rule

+#### LogCurrentCharacter
+prints the current character, does not consume input

 #### LogTrace
 combines all Log* into a single rule

 #### ZeroOrMore
-keps matching until the given rule fails to match
+keeps matching until the given rule fails to match, always succeeds

+equivalent to `Optional(OneOrMore(rule))`

 #### OneOrMore
 matches if the given rule matches at least once, and keeps matching until the given rule fails to match